TOTAL: GET TICKETS

 Restaurant, bakery and hotel positions in Chicago, Charleston and Detroit followed, each offering new learning opportunities and excellent mentorship.
 In particular, working under acclaimed chef Robert Carter and pastry chef Esthi Stefenelli at Peninsula Grill in Charleston exposed Boyd to a range of techniques & preparations, while a stage with pastry chef Michael Laiskonis at the legendary Tribute in Farmington Hills, Michigan imparted a stylistic and philosophical influence that remains with her today.

 Eventually the time came to return to Charlotte and to the family business, 300 East.
 Boyd held many positions at the restaurant including GM, often pushing kitchen life onto the back burner.
 The passion for dessert-making however, remained constant.
-In September 2015, Boyd took on the Pastry Chef position at Chef Paul Verica’s Heritage Food & Drink in Waxhaw, NC, while continuing to oversee the dessert program at 300 East.
+In September 2015, Boyd took on the Pastry Chef position at Chef Paul Verica’s Heritage Food & Drink while continuing to oversee the dessert program at 300 East.
 The ever-increasing variety of produce supplied by Charlotte’s agricultural community serves as inspiration for dessert menus at both restaurants, while Boyd’s fine arts background informs creative flavor combinations and plate design.